jbeisser/ansible/README.md

 `macos.yml` - provisions a Mac laptop or desktop.
 `remotes.yml` - provisions a remote workstation or host.

 `macos.yml` can remote provision a host as long as `homebrew` is already installed.
+This may change.

 #### MacOS
 To test the playbook: